Mental Capacity

 • health related decisions

-• and all the other decisions and disputes that can arise.
+• and all the other decisions and disputes that can arise, including complex mental capacity issues.

 Our solicitors are experts in the Mental Capacity Act and offer detailed specialist advice and guidance.
 We’ll be there with you throughout, whatever you are facing.
 Please call us today if we can help you with a consultation or application.